 Analysis preferences are remembered from your previous Starboard sessions.
 This means analysis can be picked up right where you left it with things like zoom, analysis type, filters and selected areas all being retrieved.

-Missing AGM port risks restored.
+Missing FSMC port risks restored.

 Sea surface temperature and wave height